SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 This means that, when we generate a mock observation of the gas component, we must project particles with adaptive sizes onto a fixed grid of pixels.
 As discussed in \citetoggle{Borrow2021ProjectingEnvironments}, there are many methods of doing this.
 However, many of the simple methods result in inaccuracies and artifacts due to the projection of spherical kernels onto a rectangular grid.

-The smoothed particle hydrodynamic (SPH) kernel projection method is outlined in \citetoggle{Borrow2021ProjectingEnvironments} (a flavour of which is used in \citetoggle{Dolag2005ThePlanck}).
+The smoothed particle hydrodynamic (SPH) kernel projection method is outlined in \citetoggle{Borrow2021ProjectingEnvironments} \citep[a flavour of which is used in][]{Dolag2005ThePlanck}.
 We have taken the sub-sampling regime described in these papers and redesigned them for use in \simspin{}.
 Particles are treated as Monte Carlo tracers of the field.
 The basic features of this algorithm are stated below:

 \begin{enumerate} \item Each SPH particle read in contains information about its ``smoothing length'', $h$, across which hydrodynamical equations have been computed for the fluid represented at that particle position.
-In the case of AMR codes, the equivalent information about the ``cell size'' is used. \item We randomly sample \texttt{sph\_spawn\_n} tracer particles within a sphere centred on the true SPH particle position. \item Each tracer particle is associated with a numerical weight as described by the relevant SPH kernel.
+In the case of AMR codes, the equivalent information about the ``cell size'' is computed from the mass and density of the cell, as described below. \item We randomly sample \texttt{sph\_spawn\_n} tracer particles within a sphere centred on the true SPH particle position. \item Each tracer particle is associated with a numerical weight as described by the relevant SPH kernel.
 All weights for an individual SPH particle will sum to one in order to conserve mass within the system. \item These new tracer particles replace the original SPH particle.
 They gain all the properties of the original particle, but a weighted fraction of the total mass according to the weight assigned using the kernel. \end{enumerate}

 This results in a new table of particle properties.
 The new table will contain \texttt{`sph\_spawn\_n'} times as many rows as the original component of SPH particles.
-However, once this table has been computed, the processing of these observations with \builddatacube{} will be very quick due to the $\mathcal{O}(n)$ computation used to grid particles into pixels.
+The number of particles it is necessary to spawn will be dependent on the underlying number density of the input model, the desired telescope properties and projected distance to the object.
+We recommend adjusting this value until each pixel in the mock images contains a minimum of 200 particles to avoid statistical particle noise from dominating the resulting kinematics.
+Once this table of over-sampled gas particles has been computed, the processing of these observations with \builddatacube{} will be very quick due to the $\mathcal{O}(n)$ computation used to grid particles into pixels.
 For this reason, we perform the smoothing at the point of making the \simspin{} input file, rather than at the \builddatacube{} step.

 When using this option, we attempt to ensure that the projection kernel corresponds to the kernel used for the SPH calculations within the simulation.
 For supported hydrodynamic simulations, we provide a smoothing kernel to best match the one used in the original model.
 These are selected automatically based on the metadata contained within the input file.